Dr Threasa Meads

 Certificate III Community Services - Swinburne University of Technology - 1998

-Threasa is a transdisciplinary practice-led researcher, the author of two liminal autobiographies, Nobody and Mothsong (Rare Bird Books, 2016), and a visual artist with a PhD in creative writing from Flinders University.
-Nobody was previously short-listed for The Australian/Vogel’s Literary Award in 2008 and awarded a Varuna Fellowship in 2009.
-In 2012 she was emerging writer in residence at the KSP Writers’ Centre.
-Her writing crosses genres and has been published in local and international journals including, apt, Still Point Arts Quarterly, LiNQ, Double Dialogues, and TEXT.
+Dr Threasa Meads is a neurodivergent writer, artist and academic who has been working in the School of Arts at Federation University Australia since the start of 2017.
+She is the author of two liminal autobiographies, Nobody, which was shortlisted for The Australian/Vogel’s Literary Award in 2008 and awarded a Varuna Fellowship in 2009, and Mothsong (Rare Bird Books).
+In 2012, she was emerging writer in residence at the Katharine Susannah Prichard Writers’ Centre.
+Her writing crosses genres and has also been published in national and international journals including Cordite, Still Point Arts Quarterly, LiNQ, Double Dialogues, and TEXT.

 Areas of expertise

-Sharyn Kaesehagen (Flinders) - "Trauma Flow and Resilience in Knit Lit" - Associate Supervisor
+- Sharyn Kaesehagen (Flinders) ‘Trauma Flow and Resilience in Knit Lit’ (2018) Associate Supervisor.
+PhD.

 Meads, T (2016) Nobody: A Liminal Autobiography.
 USA: Rare Bird Books, A Vireo Book.